 Why this is important: If you’re only looking at the copy of your credit report from one credit bureau, you may be missing inaccurate information that is on another report.

 Who this affects most: Mistakes with credit reports can happen to anyone with old debt on any of your credit reports.

 4. Send letters to the credit bureaus

 If the debt really is too old to be reported, it’s time to write to the credit bureau(s) to request its removal.
-When you dispute an old debt, the bureau will ask the creditor reporting it to verify the debt.
+When you dispute an old debt, the bureau will open an investigation and ask the creditor reporting it to verify the debt.
 If it can’t, the debt has to come off your report.

 Make sure to craft a case so strong that the creditor will have to acknowledge that it’s correct or present tangible evidence to the contrary.
 Include copies of anything that supports your claim, such as copies of court filings that show the correct date for a judgment or bankruptcy or a letter from your original creditor showing when the account became delinquent.